-All steps are required to be completed prior to the application deadline in order to obtain an interview.
+All steps must be completed prior to the application deadline in order to obtain an interview.

-Step 1: Applicants must meet the following requirements to apply to the program: hold a baccalaureate degree from a regionally accredited college or university; have taken at least 18 hours of psychology related undergraduate coursework (General or Introduction to Psychology and Statistics are required); a GPA of 3.0 or higher is considered competitive: however, multiple factors are considered when making admissions decisions.
+Step 1: You must meet the following requirements to apply to our program: Hold a baccalaureate degree from a regionally accredited college or university; have taken at least 18 hours of psychology related undergraduate coursework (General or Introduction to Psychology and Statistics are required); a GPA of 3.0 or higher is considered competitive; however, multiple factors are considered when making admissions decisions.

-International Students: Please click here to find out more about the application requirements. http://snu.edu/international-admissions
+International Students: Please learn more about the application requirements at http://snu.edu/international-admissions/

-If you need assistance with a learning, physical, or psychological disability that may affect your application process, we encourage you to contact the Center for Student Success, Disability services at (405) 717-6272 (M-F 8:00-5:00).
-All Students with disabilities are encouraged to seek assistance through that office.
+If you need assistance with a learning, physical, or psychological disability that may affect your application process, we encourage you to contact the Academic Center for Excellence, Disability Services at (405) 717-6272 (M-F 8:00-5:00).
+All students with disabilities are encouraged to seek assistance from ACE (LRC 325).

-Step 2: Send your official transcripts to pgsadmissions@snu.edu in order to verify that you meet our application requirements.

-Step 3: If you meet the application requirements, you can complete the rest of the application process: online application: three recommendation; curriculum vitae/resume; writing packet; background check release.
-Note, there is no longer an application fee required; however, if you are admitted into the program, there is a non-refundable \$150 deposit to hold a spot for your admittance.

-Step 3b: If you do not meet the application requirements, please contact the graduate admissions department at (405) 259-1278 and they will provide you with options to consider.

-Step 4: You will be contacted by the Graduate Programs in Counseling to set up your interview once the admissions deadline for the group you are applying for as been reached, provided that you have submitted all application materials
+- Step 2: Send your official transcripts to pgs@snu.edu in order to verify that you meet our application requirements. - Step 3: If you meet the application requirements, you can complete the rest of the application process: online application; three recommendations; curriculum vitae/resume; writing packet; background check release.
+Note, there is no longer an application fee required; however, if you are admitted into the program, there is a non-refundable \$150 deposit to hold a spot for admittance. - Step 3b: If you do not meet the application requirements, please contact the graduate admissions department at (405) 259-1278 and they will provide you with options to consider. - Step 4: You will be contacted by the Graduate Programs in Counseling to set up your interview once the admissions deadline for the group you are applying for has been reached, provided that you have submitted all application materials.